how to improve core web vitals.

 Do an audit of these plugins and remove the ones that aren’t vital.
 Also, check to see if there are newer versions of each plugin that may load faster.
 For instance, we found that Google’s reCAPTCHA version 2 was really slowing down a web page’s loading, so we upgraded to reCAPTCHA version 3 and found it loaded much faster.

 Ensure the images on your website are the proper dimensions and adequately compressed.
-A 5 mb image, for instance, is simply too big for your website and creates load times that will hurt your metrics and cause visitors to leave.
+A 5 mb image, for instance, is simply too big for your website and creates load times that will hurt your Core Web Vitals metrics and cause visitors to leave.
 As a general rule, try to keep each of your images under 100 kb.
-Our experts have made it easier for websites to keep their images SEO compliant with our Responsive Image Generator Tool.

 Google also suggests your images load asynchronously via lazy loading.
 We’ve seen this practice significantly improve Performance Scores.